FAQ

 In Cessna aircraft, the stationary panel is the structural panel which the floating panels or plastic overlays mount to.
 The shock mounted panel, which contains the majority of flight instruments, fastens to this structure with rubber isolator mounts.
 Other instruments, which are not sensitive to vibration may be mounted directly through the stock stationary panel.
 The stationary panel is a structural bulkhead, which provides rigidity and strength and carries instrument and some fuselage load through to the engine mount stringers.

-Cutting this structure is considered a Major Alteration, and guidance from AC43.13-2B advices that in the absence of direct information from the manufacturer, a Designated Engineering Representative (DER) should be used to substantiate the alteration.
+Cutting this structure should be considered a Major Alteration, and guidance from AC43.13-2B advices that in the absence of direct information from the manufacturer, a Designated Engineering Representative (DER) should be used to substantiate the alteration.

 In the Cessna Service Manual, there is no direct guidance on repairs or alterations to this structure, and representatives from Textron – Cessna’s parent company – recommend working with a DER to substantiate any cutouts and alterations made to the stationary panel, OR you can install an STC approved product such as the Legacy XL Stationary Panel.